It’s the Little Things Clients Remember

 I am constantly trying to improve the office.
 I know we do a good job for our clients on personal injury, workers’ compensation and disability cases.
 However, often our clients have no frame of reference to know whether we did a good job or not.
 They see the end result, but they don’t comprehend all the things which were done to get to that result.
 What I have come to realize is that people remember the customer service they received.
-The experience is just as important as the end result.
+The experience is just as important as the end result, and we’ve found that it’s the little things that clients remember.

 Use Customer Surveys